 As a highly decorated photo artist with a diploma from the University of Arts in Linz, she started her professional career in the 1990s.
-Anita received the first scholarships from the Austrian Federal Ministry for Foreign Affairs while she was still studying for her studies in Krakow and Paris.
+Anita received the first scholarships from the Austrian Federal Ministry for Foreign Affairs while she was still studying to go to Krakow and Paris.
 Afterwards numerous grants and prizes such as the State Scholarship of the Republic of Austria for Photography.

-Traveling in Asia and America, Anita Gratzer was working at first on her series “Human Time Anatomy” and “Fragmented Gods” in Berlin, Vienna and Krakow.
-In 2014, after maternal leave, Anita Gratzer exhibits a new body of work.
+Traveling in Asia and America, Anita Gratzer was at first working on her series „Human Time Anatomy“ and „Fragmented Gods“ in Berlin, Vienna and Krakow.
+In the late 1990s she exhibited at Art Basel, in Vienna with Rong Rong and was in talk with Andres Serrano when she worked in New York for a couple of years.
+In 2014, after a decade long maternal leave, Anita Gratzer exhibits a new body of work.
 It articulates her memory of lost stories, interest in Eastern traditions and forges links between them and the world as it is experienced today.

-Since then she has been a guest in China, Korea, Iran, Estonia, Lithuania and several times in Japan and Switzerland.
-These working stays, usually lasting months, led to solo exhibitions in Shanghai, Daegu, Solothurn, Tehran, Tallinn, Tokyo and, since 2019, to her own studio and residence in Japan.
+Since then she has been a guest in China, Korea, Iran, Baltic area and several times in Japan and Switzerland.
+These working stays, usually lasting months, led to solo exhibitions in Shanghai, Daegu in Korea, Solothurn and Brig in Switzerland, Tehran, Tallinn in Estonia, Tokyo and, since 2019, to her own studio and residence in Japan.